Imagine…

 The best way to give your seedlings the light they need is to grow them under supplemental lights.

-seedlings stretching toward the light coming through a window
+leggy seedlings stretching toward the light coming through a window

 Related: FREE vegetable garden printables

-And as a bonus, you can download a free set of seed starting shelf plans that’ll get you up and running in no time!
+And as a bonus, you can download a free set of seed-starting shelf plans that’ll get you up and running in no time!

 How can I have leggy seedlings under grow lights?